 Each item has its own spot in there.
 Double-click on any to get an interactive 3D render of it (right).

-Remarkably given the attraction hadn't been invented yet, the game plays out much like an escape room.
+Remarkably given the type of attraction hadn't been invented yet, the game plays out much like an escape room.
 Hidden switches turn on contraptions and oblique puzzles open doors, but the difficulty is more about finding and understanding them more than solving them.
 Not one of the puzzles are explained to you, requiring trial, error and a little bit of gumption to figure out.
 One such puzzle confronts you with a row of alarm clocks in front of a randomly generating digital readout.
 If you click on a clock face, the readout will change but through trial and error I managed to get a light bulb on the right hand side to light up... before it disappeared again on the next click.
 I had thought that there was to be a sequence to figure out, that each clock represented a certain amount of time that needed to be added up.
 In actuality, you have to click on any one of the clock faces that displays the same time as the readout.
 It's easy to over-think things sometimes.

 This is not the only puzzle that's like this, and the fact that you get zero help within the game actually makes it rewarding to solve.
-That "a-ha" moment when you realise how much more simple the it was than you were thinking is perhaps equally as gratifying as solving a challenging brain-bender.
+That "a-ha" moment when you realise how much more simple it was than you were thinking is perhaps equally as gratifying as solving a challenging brain-bender.
 While there is no help system per-se, you are not entirely devoid of hints.
 Easily missed clues (and red herrings) are strewn across each room, whether they be a magic eye painting or a helpful schematic cooked on a frozen pizza that will gradually get eaten by those pesky poltergeists from earlier.

 Real and fake magic eyes are perhaps a little over-used.
 I can't tell the difference anyway (left).